plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Genotype-tab.md

 ## Filter by defined haplotype

-When the filter by defined haplotype is selcted, the selections made on the genotype table that also order the genotype table will be used to filter the accessions.
+When the filter by defined haplotype is selected, the selections made on the genotype table that also order the genotype table will be used to filter the accessions.
 This then changes the selectable accessions to match the selection.
 <!-- Image for filtering the accessions -->
 ![Image](https://github.com/user-attachments/assets/41826e74-da16-47cb-ac2f-fb18d7696d45)